Pisaru/romai/README.md

 ### Pose Estimation + Angle Overlay

-(Short demo placed in `docs/`)

-If you want an animated preview inside README, use a short GIF (`docs/demo.gif`).
-If you uploaded a short MP4 instead, link to it from README or use the GIF thumbnail approach.
+Short demo preview is placed in `docs/demo.gif`.
+If you prefer a video file, `docs/demo.mp4` may be used and linked in this README.

-Embedded preview (if you keep `docs/demo.gif`):
+Embedded preview (if `docs/demo.gif` exists):

 ![ROMAI Demo](docs/demo.gif)

 Full demonstration video (hosted):
 [Watch Full Demo on YouTube](https://youtu.be/LVpVHAe3rAk)

 ## Validation Results

-The validation study and numerical results are summarized below (detailed methods and statistics in the manuscript and `작업중.pdf`).
+The validation summaries below reflect the core results used to evaluate ROMAI.
+They present the main reliability and agreement metrics versus the universal goniometer and a consumer IMU system.

-### Sample & General Metrics
+### Sample & Protocol

 * Sample: healthy adults, n = 40
-* Protocol: each movement repeated 3 times (end-range hold 3 s); simultaneous measurements with universal goniometer, IMU, and video
+* Protocol: each movement repeated 3 times (end-range hold 3 s); simultaneous measurements with universal goniometer (reference), IMU, and video-based ROMAI.

 ### Within-method (intra-device) reliability — Pose estimation (ICC₂,₃)